-The master-slave connectors are built-in and can be connected via network cables ( $\geq$ CAT3, patch cable).
-After this, MS can be configured manually or by remote control.
+The master-slave connectors are built-in and can be connected via network cables (≥CAT3, patch cable).
+After this, MS can be configured manually (recommended) or by remote control.
 The following applies:

-- A maximum of 64 units can be connected via the bus: 1 master and up to 63 slaves. - Connection only between devices of same kind, i.e. electronic load to electronic load; connection of different power classes is allowed and supported, but with some restrictions (see section 3.7.1.5 below) - Units at the end of the bus must be terminated (see below for more information), else the master-slave initialization will fail
+- A maximum of 64 units can be connected via the bus: 1 master and up to 63 slaves. - Connection only between devices of same kind, i.e. like power supply to power supply; connection of different power classes is allowed and supported, see below in 3.7.1.5 - Units at the end of the bus must be terminated (see below for more information), else the master-slave initialization will fail